 In Taiwan the rebel leader Zhu Yigui ➚ was called the ‘mother duck king’ because he was a duck breeder and on one occasion trained his ducks to march in step towards an enemy division.
-It is word you have to be careful with in China as it can also mean a homosexual.
+It is a word you have to be careful with in China as it is also a slang term for a homosexual.

 A goose is a symbol of marital fidelity like the mandarin duck as it mates for life and often flies in pairs.
 An old tradition for marriage gifts reinforces this, the bridegroom's family was given a gander and the bride's family a goose.
 Wild geese are symbolic of separation as they migrate south in winter.

 The sage of calligraphy Wang Xizhi is often shown with a pair of geese of which he was very fond, it is believed the geese may have influenced his writing style.
-A goose was used as the emblem of the Imperial Postal Service in a nod to the story of Su Wu ➚ 苏武 who alerted the Emperor in 81BCE to his false imprisonment by tying a letter to a goose's foot.
+A goose was used as the emblem of the Imperial Postal Service in a nod to the story of Su Wu ➚ 苏武 who alerted the Emperor in 81BCE to his false imprisonment by using a goose as messenger - tying a letter to a goose's foot.

 The character ‘ying’ can mean any one of several raptors: falcons, hawks and eagles.